 - spectroscopic and theoretical analysis to dermine structure-function relationships in biomolecules

 - spectroscopy in environmental sciences / renewable energy

 - spectroscopy in biosensors and biocatalysis

-The lab is located at three sites.
+The lab is located at two sites.
 At the university’s Groenenborger site, the work on biomechanics, finite element modelling and optical metrology is conducted.
 The research on spectroscopy for molecular biophysics is concentrated at the university’s Drie Eiken site.
-The research on vestibular physics and its clinical and aerospace applications is organized as the separate entity AUREA (Antwerp University Research centre for Equilibrium and Aerospace), which is located at the University Hospital Antwerp (UZA) site.